Vladimir Feliauer

 Arkel (Pelléas et Mélisande)

-Part of Raphael in Haydn’s oratorio The Creation, role of Frederick II of Hohenstaufen in Liszt’s Die Legende von der heiligen Elisabeth, bass parts in Bach’s Matthäus-Passion, Handel’s oratorio The Messiah, Mozart’s and Verdi’s requiems, Rossini's Stabat Mater, Mahler’s Eighth Symphony, Janáček’s Glagolitic Mass and Stravinsky’s Mass
+Part of Raphael in Haydn’s oratorio The Creation, role of Frederick II of Hohenstaufen in Liszt’s Die Legende von der heiligen Elisabeth, bass parts in Bach’s Matthäus-Passion, Handel’s oratorio The Messiah, Mozart’s and Verdi’s Requiems, Rossini’s Stabat Mater, Mahler’s Eighth Symphony, Janáček’s Glagolitic Mass, Stravinsky’s Mass and Sviridov’s concerto for chorus Pushkin’s Garland

 He has appeared in the premiere of a new Mariinsky Theatre production of The Legend of the Invisible City of Kitezh and the Maiden Fevroniya (2022, new revision of the 1994 production).